5 Proven Benefits of Remote Work for Businesses and Employees

 No longer being restricted by geography gives companies the power to choose from a wider talent pool.
 Connecting online has made the world smaller in many ways, including creating unique company cultures where team members reside throughout the world, possibly never meeting in person.

 Businesses are no longer limited to recruiting candidates located within commuting distance, letting them focus on finding more qualified candidates for roles regardless of where they live.

-This flexibility to hire outside the region has helped create an equal playing field for smaller companies who have been competing with larger organizations for talent in the same area.
+This flexibility to hire outside the region has helped create an equal playing field for smaller companies that have been competing with larger organizations for talent in the same area.

 While many companies decide to go virtual, more products and services become available worldwide.
-Welcoming and including new perspectives and nationalities into your corporate culture can be advantageous, helping your organization find success in broader areas of the world.
+Welcoming and including new perspectives and nationalities into your corporate culture can be advantageous and help your organization to find success in broader areas of the world.

 5. Happier and Healthier Employees

 Working remotely not only eliminates the stress that comes with a daily commute but gives employees more freedom in how and where they work.
 This freedom helps employees be healthier, happier, and more productive.

 A 2022 survey by Cisco found that 78% of full-time employees worldwide believe a remote and hybrid schedule improved their overall well-being.

 Having a flexible workplace allows employees to take regular short breaks, helping them avoid burnout and increase productivity.
 The overall attitude of a workplace can greatly impact the happiness of an individual.
 Working from home reduces stress levels and improves relationships with family and close friends.

 Just because there are benefits to working remotely doesn’t mean it doesn’t come with its own set of challenges.
 There are pros and cons to every style of work.